miahuoe/batstat/README.md

 ## Requirements
 - mounted /sys
 - sqlite3 (for compilation)
+## Features
+- Run as daemon
+- Save daemon's pid to file
+- Redirect error messages to file
 ## Planned features
-- No heavier than it has to be
 - Dump db to other formats
 	- json
 	- text file
-- Does not rely on systemd
 - man page
 - packaging for some popular distros
 - R scripts for analysis (and to draw nice plots)
 ## License
-batstat is licensed under the MIT License
+- batstat is licensed under the MIT License.
+- Sqlite (that is used by batstat) is a Public Domain.
+You can learn more about Sqlite here: https://sqlite.org/